The DEADLINE to enter items is normally the Friday before Drop Off weekend.

 A good rule of thumb is to start your price around 1/3 of the original retail price, going up or down based on the quality and condition of your item.
 Name brands (Gap, Old Navy, Children's Place, Zutano, and all boutique brands), will go for more than store brands (Cherokee, Carter's, Osh Kosh, and any discount store brands), but that is reflected when using the 1/3 rule since the retail price of name brand stuff starts out higher.
 You might mark something higher if it’s in really great shape and go lower if you just want to get rid of it.

 Think of yourself as a shopper, you love getting a great deal, so pass it on and give someone else a great deal!
 You can still make more money than a garage sale and sell more of your stuff in the end.
 And isn't the ultimate goal to get rid of it?

 Clothing tends to sell for 20-35% of retail, while equipment can go for up to 50% of retail, depending on condition, brand and demand.
-(We've seen some barely used Bumbo seats, Ergo carriers, bike trailers, and other hot items in good conditon sell for around half of their retail value or even a little more.
+(Over the years we've seen some barely used gear, baby carriers, bike trailers, and other hot items in good condition sell for around half of their retail value or even a little more.
 Trends change so try to be aware of what's hot and what's not.)

 There is a place to enter Quantity

 Usually this is 1.
 Only enter a number higher than 1 if ALL INFO on the tag is the same.
 If you have 10 identical hair bows, enter 10.
 Choosing 10 for quantity will cause 10 identical items (and tags) to be generated.
 There is a limit of 25, but if you have 100 of the exact same hair bows, you could enter 4 sets of 25.

 This can help parents of twins or more who have multiple items that are exactly the same; entering 2 will produce 2 identical tags (but each with a unique item number) so you can tag each shirt or pair of pants without having to reenter the info.